 - Sustainability — All sectors of society share in the responsibility for creating and maintaining an environmentally sustainable local food system

-Working groups of the Food System Roundtable of Waterloo Region:
+The past working groups of the Food System Roundtable of Waterloo Region:

 - Community Gardening and Urban Food Production